 12-48 hours post-workout

-8: What is catabolism and anabolism and their role ln overtraining.
+8: What are catabolism and anabolism and their role ln overtraining

 Overtraining leads to more catabolism (tissue break-down) than anabolism (tissue build-up)